nginxinc/kubernetes-ingress/deployments/helm-chart/README.md

 ### Edge Version

-To test the latest changes in the Ingress Controller before a new release, you can install the `edge` version.
-This version is built from the `main` branch of the Ingress Controller repository.
+To test the latest changes in NGINX Ingress Controller before a new release, you can install the `edge` version.
+This version is built from the `main` branch of the NGINX Ingress Controller repository.
 You can install the `edge` version by specifying the `--version` flag with the value `0.0.0-edge`:

 ```console